yiisoft/yii2/docs/guide/start-forms.md

 Creating an Action <span id="creating-action"></span>
 ------------------

-Next, you'll need to create an `entry` action in the `site` controller that will use the new model.
+Next, you'll need to create an `entry` action in the `siteController` that will use the new model.
 The process of creating and using actions was explained in the [Saying Hello](start-hello.md) section.

 ```php